thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ```

 The first time around, I got it wrong and I lost a good amount of time on it...!
-After uncompressing it, a new folder called "kernel" should have been created.
+By uncompressing it, you will be creating a new folder called “kernel.”
 Next, copy the current kernel config into the folder and run ```menuconfig```.

 ```